-Do to the Marine Mammal Protection Act, no ship can actively come within 100-yards of such cetaceans, but apparently these four humpbacks didn’t get the memo, coming almost close enough to touch with my voice recorder, Maui, Hawaii, March 5, 2013.
+Due to the Marine Mammal Protection Act, no ship can actively come within 100-yards of such cetaceans with engine running, but apparently such didn’t apply to these three male humpbacks fighting for the lone female, who used our ship as a form of birth control, Maui, Hawaii, March 7, 2013.

 Proud to be a Red Neck